astronomer/docs/software/deploy-dags.md

 DAG-only deploys are the fastest way to deploy code to Astronomer Software.
 They are recommended if you only need to deploy changes made to the `dags` directory of your Astro project.

-When this feature is enabled, you must still do a full project deploy when you make a change to any file in your Astro project that isn't in the `dags` directory, or when you [upgrade Astro Runtime](manage-airflow-versions.md).
+When this feature is configured for a Deployment, you must still do a full project deploy when you make a change to any file in your Astro project that isn't in the `dags` directory, or when you [upgrade Astro Runtime](manage-airflow-versions.md).

 DAG-only deploys have the following benefits: